lastcoder70/Spread/README.md

 5. now type 'npm run dev' in both the terminals'
 6. Now go to any browser and type 'localhost:5173'

+# Note
+You can see several pages like home, login, signup, report and admin dashboard (for admin page go to url 'localhost:5173/admin' )

 # Contributors